grnet/e-science/how_to_install_dev_env.md

 6. Override the default and use a specific java version compatible with Eclipse, e.g. update-alternatives –config java s

 ###Install Eclipse Luna 4.4 (with python plugin)
-1. Download Eclipse Luna 4.4 and Extract
-2. Add to eclipse.ini the following lines
+Download Eclipse Luna 4.4, extract it and add to eclipse.ini the following lines

     openFile
     --lancher.GTK_version